<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/sunk-cost-ai-deniers-and-elon-talks-with-jesus</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/sunk-cost-ai-deniers-and-elon-talks-with-jesus</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/sunk-cost-ai-deniers-and-elon-talks-with-jesus</guid>

 <description><![CDATA[<p>Sunk cost in the AI era: John and Eric define the bias, share candid stories, and show how identity, tech debt, and market shifts demand pivots, reality checks and the freedom of starting over.</p>